maximblack/java-fdb-to-xls/README.md

 java-fdb-to-xls
 ===============

-.fdb to .xls converter written in Java
+.fdb to .xls converter written in Java using JavaFX

 ## [Watch how it works on Youtube](http://youtu.be/Dnpoqz9rslY)